WithLithum/EnhancedStops/README.md

 * Some code styles must be followed:

-  * Add a dash before private fields.
+  * Add an underscore (_) before private fields.

-  * Use Allman bracing.
+  * Use Allman bracing, with four spaces indenting.

 ## License